TrueBlocks/trueblocks-core/src/dev_tools/makeClass/README_ADD_FIELD.md

 We use a home grown tool called `makeClass` to generate a large amount of boilerplate code for many of the C++ classes in this repo.

-You can find these classes by do this command from the `./src` folder:
+Each class is described with a class definition file.
+You can find these classes by running this command from the `./src` folder:

 ```shell
 find . | grep classDefinitions